 The total for this trip comes out to $5423 total, which I would just round up to $5500 for a cushion, so that’s $2750 per person.
-Can you do this for less?
-Of course!
-You’ll have to seek out less expensive lodging, less expensive dining options, walk instead of use public transportation, don’t do too much shopping, and don’t spend much on extras like alcohol and snacks.
+Want to know how to save money when you travel?
+Seek out less expensive lodging, less expensive dining options, walk instead of use public transportation, don’t do too much shopping, and don’t spend much on extras like alcohol and snacks.
 But don’t make yourself miserable to save a few bucks.

 Track your travel spending

 While you travel, it’s a good idea to track what you’re spending.
 This will help you know how accurately your original budget was.
 Maybe you underestimated how much you’d spend on food, or you thought you’d spend a lot more on activities.
 That way you’ll have a better idea of what your spending habits are when you travel.
 Then you can take this information and use it to come up with a better budget next time around.